How Long Should You Hold A Stock?

 - Hold a Stock Forever

-This seems like a very simple answer, but it is the wrong one.
-What if the stock begins a downtrend and you are stuck in a losing trade for a long period of time.
+This seems like a straightforward answer, but it is the wrong one.
+What if the stock begins a downtrend and you are stuck in a losing trade for an extended period of time.
 You need to be able to very clearly set the rules of your trade before you enter the trade.

 Hold a Stock Based on Your Trading Rules